A NEW railway station at Abertillery will not be considered until at least 2015, the transport minister has confirmed.

 South Wales East AM Mohammad Asghar wrote to transport minister Carl Sargeant recently asking for an update on the situation.

-Mr Sargeant replied this week, saying: "The Welsh Government published its prioritised National Transport Plan last December, which details the Welsh Government’s core funding priorities for transport until 2015.
+Mr Sargeant replied this week, saying: "The Welsh Government published its prioritised National Transport Plan last December, which details the Welsh Government’s core funding priorities for

 "As a new station at Abertillery was not included in the original National Transport Plan, it was therefore not prioritised for delivery in the period to 2015."